Updated: 6th January, 2025

 System Boiler without installation | £550 - £3,000 |

-Also referred to as 'regular' or heat-only boilers, these are best suited for older, larger homes that have traditional radiator systems and enough space for a separate hot water cylinder and a cold water storage tank.
+Often known as 'regular' or heat-only boilers, these are perfect for older, larger homes with traditional radiator systems that have enough space for a separate hot water cylinder and a cold water storage tank.
+If your home has several bathrooms and high hot water demand, a regular boiler can efficiently supply multiple outlets at once, making it an ideal choice for larger families.

 Boiler type | Prices |